yyolk/kraken/README.md

 * Basic form styling.
 * Optional add-ons for more functionality.

+## Extras for Kraken-Sass

+* Mixins for the grid and more (have a look)
+* A Settings file where you can easily adjust any project variable
+* Modular setup of partials so that you can include just the modules you care to use.

 ## How It Works
-Getting started with Kraken is really easy.
-[View the online tutorial](http://cferdinandi.github.com/kraken/).
+Getting started with Kraken-Sass is really easy.
+[View the online tutorial](http://jwebcat.github.com/kraken-sass/).

 ## Get Involved
+Make sure you read the how-to from the CSS version of Kraken below.

+- create an issue
+- make a branch (e.g. "feature")
+- hack on it
+- submit a PR (from "feature" branch, NOT from "master")

 Kraken is an open-source project.
 [Learn how you can get involved.](http://cferdinandi.github.io/kraken/get-involved.html)

+## Version Numbers
+Kraken-Sass follows the Major versions of Kraken and its own Minor version for features and bugfixes.

+## Changelog (Kraken-Sass)
+* v.2.1 (June, 11, 2013)
+  * Inception

-## Changelog
+## Changelog (Kraken)
 * v2.1 (June 7, 2013)
   * Switched to MIT license.
 * v2.1 (June 2, 2013)